dupr/duprkit/README.md

-Unofficial Debian User Package Repository Toolkit
+D**ian User Package Repository Toolkit
 ===

+THIS TOOLKIT ONLY FOCUSES ON GETTING SCUTWORK DONE.

 # LEGAL NOTICE

-THIS TOOLKIT ONLY FOCUSES ON GETTING SCUTWORK DONE.
 Everything here is totoally unrelated to the Debian Project.

 Debian Project is not responsible for any consequence resulted by utilization of the D\*\*ian User Package Repository Toolkit or any related collections and .durpkg files.
 Any .durpkg creator is not responsible for possible consequences as well.

 Take your own risk using the toolkit, and please review every line of code before execution.

 # Usage